Six notable Clark College individuals have been selected for top Clark College alumni awards.

 Outstanding Alumni Award recipients are chosen for their exemplary service to the community and Clark College, and for personal and professional achievements.
 The Rising Star Award recognizes alumni who are aged 35 or younger who deliver exemplary service to the community and Clark College, and exhibit personal and professional achievements.

 The group will be recognized during a luncheon reception on November 1, 2017, and at Clark College Foundation’s annual donor gala, Savoring Excellence, on November 2, 2017.
-The alumni reception is a collaboration with the alumni association, Clark College and Clark College Foundation.
+The alumni awards process is a collaboration with Clark’s alumni association, Clark College and Clark College Foundation.

 Register for the Savoring Excellence event.